Newsletter

 Opposition leader Yair Lapid threatened to shut down the economy should the government defy a High Court injunction against a Cabinet decision to fire Shin Bet chief Ronen Bar.

-Israeli Communications Minister Shlomo Karhi during an Economic Affairs Committee meeting in the Knesset, the Israeli parliament in Jerusalem, Dec.
+Israeli Communications Minister Shlomo Karhi during an Economic Affairs Committee meeting at the Knesset in Jerusalem, Dec.
 18, 2024.
 Photo by Chaim Goldberg/Flash90.

-Israeli Communications Minister Shlomo Karhi during an Economic Affairs Committee meeting in the Knesset, the Israeli parliament in Jerusalem, Dec.
+Israeli Communications Minister Shlomo Karhi during an Economic Affairs Committee meeting at the Knesset in Jerusalem, Dec.
 18, 2024.
 Photo by Chaim Goldberg/Flash90.

 Israeli Communications Minister Shlomo Karhi told JNS on Sunday that left-wing leaders Yair Lapid and Yair Golan are competing “to see who will be the greater anarchist” by calling for an anti-government revolt.